j-quadrifrons/archivecon.org/content/home/services/schedule.md

 * Tags: NSFW; Discussions of sexual topics

 ### 3D Modelling for Beginners: Model a Tape Recorder
-Learn the basics of 3D modeling and how it can be used in fanart!
-Follow along and model a tape recorder in Womp 3D (no software download required).
+Learn the basics of 3D modeling and follow along making a tape recorder in Womp 3D (no software download required).
 * **5:30pm - 7pm**
 * ✔️ Recorded
 * Panelist: Archiverot (Desmond)